EricoPanazzolo/Security-in-LLMs-Validation-of-Risks-in-Simulated-Environments/challenge.md

 ### 2. Choose the defense mode or the attack mode:

-- **Defense Mode**: The application has mitigation strategies in place.
+- **Defense Mode**: The application has a mitigation strategy in place.
 - **Attack Mode**: The application is vulnerable.

 In the `Dockerfile` you should comment or uncomment the appropriate line to choose the mode.
 The following lines are an example of the defense mode active: